 A rooted Galaxy S4 with stock/official, or Samsung’s TouchWiz based custom firmware.

 All props to schoolsux from XDA for preparing a script called “Truly Clean” that can remove all unwanted system apps without wasting time, losing warranty through rooting and with great ease.
 All you need to do is to just install the script and you get a Galaxy S4 with just one page of apps instead of three.

-The script, in its original state can remove about 100 apps from your Samsung Galaxy S4 and thus you get more than 500MB extra space on the internal SD.
+The script, in its original state, can remove about 100 apps from your Samsung Galaxy S4 and thus you get more than 500MB extra space on the internal SD.
 This can make a great difference in phone’s performance and battery life.

 The above screenshot shows the apps that would survive after the bloat kill script runs on your Galaxy S4.
 If you do not want that a specific app is removed from your phone, you can edit the Truly Clean script with the help of NotePad++ program.

-As I mentioned above, a certain app that is useless for someone, might be useful to someone else.
+As I mentioned above, a certain app that is useless for someone might be useful to someone else.
 If you want to add or remove an app from the list of the TrulyClean script, you can do it very easily.

-Enjoy you completely cleaned phone with no bloats and removed undesirable system apps.
+Enjoy your completely cleaned phone with no bloats and removed undesirable system apps.
 Having killed those apps, you will experience the difference in the speed of your phone’s performance and improved battery life.
 Cheers!